dotnet/docs/docs/standard/net-standard.md

 ---
 # .NET Standard

 [.NET Standard](https://github.com/dotnet/standard) is a formal specification of .NET APIs that are available on multiple .NET implementations.
-The motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem. .NET 5 and later versions adopt a different approach to establishing uniformity that eliminates the need for .NET Standard in many scenarios.
+The motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem.
+If you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target .NET Standard 2.0.

+.NET 5 and later versions adopt a different approach to establishing uniformity that eliminates the need for .NET Standard in many scenarios.
 For more information, see [.NET 5+ and .NET Standard](#net-5-and-net-standard) later in this article.
-However, if you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should still target .NET Standard 2.0.

 ## .NET implementation support